Aarhus Convention: Pollutant Release Protocol

 The Kyiv Protocol on Pollutant Release and Transfer Registers to the Aarhus Convention was adopted at an extraordinary meeting of the Parties on 21 May 2003, in Kyiv, Ukraine.
-36 States and the European Community signed the Protocol.
-As of May 2016, 34 states plus the European Union have ratified the Protocol.
+36 states and the European Community signed the Protocol.
+As of July 2023, 38 parties had ratified the Protocol.

 The Kyiv Protocol is the first legally binding international instrument on Pollutant Release and Transfer Registers (PRTRs).
 PRTRs are inventories of pollution from industrial sites and other sources such as agriculture and transport.
 The objective of the Protocol is "to enhance public access to information through the establishment of coherent, nationwide pollutant release and transfer registers (PRTRs)."
 The Protocol places indirect obligations on private enterprises to report annually to their national governments on their releases and transfers of pollutants.

-Parties to the Protocol need not be Parties to the convention.
+Parties to the Protocol need not be parties to the convention.
 The Protocol is in this sense a free-standing, international agreement.
-The Kiev Protocol on PRTRs will enter into force 90 days after the sixteenth State ratifies or accedes to the agreement.
+The Kyiv Protocol on PRTRs will enter into force 90 days after the sixteenth State ratifies or accedes to the agreement.

+Genetically Modified Organisms amendment

 An amendment to the Aarhus Convention on "Public Participation in Decisions on Deliberate Release into the Environment and Placing on the Market of Genetically Modified Organisms" was adopted at the Second Meeting of the Parties on 27 May 2005, in Almaty, Kazakhstan.
-As of August 2009, it had been ratified by 21 countries.
-The GMO amendment will enter into force 90 days after at least three-quarters of the Parties to the Aarhus Convention ratify it.
+On 20 January 2025, Ukraine was the 33rd Party to ratify the GMO amendment, so that it entered into force on 20 April 2025.